-Reading the Crosstab Report - Example using Arizona and females
+Reading the Crosstab Report - Example using Arizona brand and males age 18-34

 Sample: The number people surveyed who meet both the column and the row criteria.

-In our example, there are 1,910 females (18 and over) that responded they have consumed Arizona most often.
+In our example, there are 1,234 males (18-34; weighted to 35 million) that responded they have consumed Arizona most often.

 Please note: Pay attention if you see and asterisk or double asterisk.
 These indicate unstable projections due to low response and should be used with caution.

-Weighted (000): Expressed in thousands, the projected number of females (18+) in the U.S. who meet both the column and row criteria.
+Weighted (000): Expressed in thousands, the projected number of males (18-34) in the U.S. who meet both the column and row criteria.

 Vertical %: Percent of the column reached by the row.